-Fold a piece of masking tape over the top edge of the loom, to secure the loops and tails of yarn while you are weaving.
+Fold a piece of masking tape over the top edge of the loom to secure the loops and tails of yarn while you are weaving.
 Thread a tapestry needle with a piece of yarn about 5 feet (1.5 m) long.
 Start at the bottom (the un-taped end) and weave a row under and over each thread, all around the cardboard.
-Keep weaving around and around the cardboard loom, packing the rows down very tightly, using a comb as a beater.
+Keep weaving around and around the cardboard loom, packing the rows down very tightly using a comb as a beater.

-Now slip the loops off the top with your needle.
+Now slip the loops off the top using your needle.
 Bend the cardboard and carefully slip the pouch off.
 Turn it inside out.
 Weave in any loose ends.
 Line the pouch if it is loosely woven.
 Insert a drawstring, if you like, or close with a button and a yarn loop, or even add a zipper or a Velcro closure.

 Other resources for teaching children about spinning and weaving: